vivek437/Leet-to-git/README.md

 This is an open-source project and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
 Hosted at - https://leet-to-git.netlify.app/.

-This Project helps you push to your code to github repository when you have successfully solved a Leetcode problem.
-There's no way of accessing your solved leetcode problems in one place!
-Also pushing solved code one by one manually to GitHub from Leetcode is very time consuming.
+This Project helps you push  your code to github repository when you have successfully solved a Leetcode problem.

+Problems Solved:
+1. Pushing solved code to github with minimum click and saving lot of time.
+2. You can download solved problems solution as file.
+3. Download all solved problem at once.
+4. Removing unnecessary hassle of adding extension with similar functionality.

 ## Development server